Hobby Farm Loans

 More and more Australians are opting for a ‘green change’ and are heading into the countryside to live on the land.
 Although living on a small farm or lifestyle block can be an exciting change, they- can be difficult to finance.

 The majority of lenders do not lend for properties that are over 10 hectares (25 acres) in size.
 So how can you finance the purchase of a larger hobby farm?

 How much can you borrow?

 - Land size up to 10 ha: You can borrow up to 95% of the property value.

 - Land size up to 50 ha: You can borrow up to 95% of the property value.

 - Land size up to 60 ha: You can borrow up to 80% of the property value.

-- Commercial farms: Larger agricultural businesses can be financed, often loans are limited to a maximum of 60% of the property value.
+- Commercial farms: Larger agricultural businesses are very difficult to finance, and often loans are limited to a maximum of 60% of the land value.
 Please discuss your situation with our mortgage brokers.

-The main problem banks have with financing a hobby farm is to do with the improvements that typically need to be undertaken and what the farm is used for.
+The main problem banks have with financing a hobby farm is to do with the improvements to the farm and what the farm is used for.
 Please read below for more information.